FRINXio/translation-units-docs/Translation framework 101.md

 *   Readers are handlers responsible for reading and parsing the data coming from a device
 *   There are 2 types of readers: Reader and ListReader.
-Reader can be used to handle container or argument nodes and ListReader should handle list nodes from YANG.
+Reader can be used to handle container or augmentation nodes and ListReader should handle list nodes from YANG.
     *   Both types need to implement **_readCurrentAttributes_** to fill the builder with appropriate values
     *   ListReader needs to also implement **_getAllIds()_** where it retrieves a key for each item to be present in current list.
 After the list is received, framework will invoke **_readCurrentAttributes_** for each item from getAllIds
 *   Readers also need to implement boilerplate methods: